r-hub/blog/content/post/2020-05-29-distribute-data/index.md

 * You could... write your own web API?
 Like the web APIs powering R-hub's own `pkgsearch`, `rversions`.
 The web APIs have value of their own, and you can write wrapper functions in your package that thus becomes a data access package.

-That's all good but with non data packages your package should still help download and save the data for a seamless workflow, e.g. via a function.
+This is all good so far but with non data packages your package should still help download and save the data for a seamless workflow, e.g. via a function.
 What can this function do with the data?
 It could of course returns the data as an object, but also save it locally for easier re-use in future analyses.